lparcq/procmon-oprs/README.md

 For some metrics, min or max is meaningless.

+### Data type

+Metrics are either:
+- Counters: values that always increase like the number of read call or the CPU time.
+- Gauges: positive values that may decrease such as the memory comsumptions.

 ### CPU usage

 Unlike other tools, the CPU usage of a process displayed by time:cpu+ratio is the percentage of the